Operation Toan Thang III: August

-On 10 August at 05:30 a Ranger unit from the 3rd Brigade, 9th Infantry Division killed six PAVN/VC in a marsh area 9 mi west of Bến Lức and captured one AK-47, 60 RPG rounds and five 122mm rockets.
+On 10 August at 05:30 a Ranger unit from the 3rd Brigade, 9th Infantry Division killed six PAVN/VC in a marsh area 9 mi west of Bến Lức and captured one AK-47, 60 RPG rounds and five 122 mm rockets.
 At 10:00 a unit of the 1st Brigade, 25th Infantry Division and a unit of the ARVN 25th Division operating 11 mi northeast of Go Dau Ha found the bodies of ten PAVN/VC killed the previous day.
 At 13:10 helicopter gunships from the 11th ACR attacked an enemy company 9 miles northwest of An Lộc.
 Troops from the regiment were air-assaulted into the area and joined later by the 1/9th Cavalry and mechanized infantry from the ARVN 9th Regiment, 5th Division.
 The enemy withdrew at 16:30 leaving 31 dead and eight captured.
 At 17:00 an observation helicopter from the 12th Combat Aviation Group drew fire 9 miles west of Định Quán District, artillery and helicopter gunship fire was directed onto the area killing five PAVN/VC.
 At 18:15 another observation helicopter from the group drew fire 7 mi southeast of Định Quán and directed artillery and airstrikes onto the position killing six PAVN/VC.
-On 11 August at 03:00 a unit of the 1st Brigade, 1st Cavalry Division in a night defensive position 7 miles southeast of Katum received 50 rounds of mixed 60/82mm mortar fire followed by a ground attack by a PAVN company.
+On 11 August at 03:00 a unit of the 1st Brigade, 1st Cavalry Division in a night defensive position 7 miles southeast of Katum received 50 rounds of mixed 60/82 mm mortar fire followed by a ground attack by a PAVN company.
 The defenders were supported by artillery, helicopter gunship and AC-47 and AC-119 fire.
 The PAVN withdrew after 40 minutes leaving 17 dead and assorted munitions; U.S. losses were four killed.
 At 18:00 helicopter gunships of the 3rd Brigade, 1st Infantry Division engaged an enemy force 12 mi northwest of Lai Khê.
-A unit of the Brigade was air-assaulted into the area and engaged an estimated 50 PAVN/VC, after two hours the enemy withdrew leaving six dead; U.S. losses were two killed.
+A unit of the brigade was air-assaulted into the area and engaged an estimated 50 PAVN/VC, after two hours the enemy withdrew leaving six dead; U.S. losses were two killed.